martavp/agrivoltaic_foulum/README.md

 # Agrivoltaic systems Foulum

-**This repository is currently private and will become public when we publish the accompanyning paper.**
+**This repository is currently private and will become public when we publish the accompanying paper.**

 This repository includes scripts to process, validate, and analyze the data collected at the Agrivoltaics demonstration site in Foulumgaard which is part of the Hyperfarm project.